RAMP-PCAR/ramp-pcar-docs/docs/quick-start-en.md

 #### Column Template
 Column Template is used in RAMP to generate the content for each column.
 There are four default templates available with RAMP these are:

-* unformateed_grid_value\: generate content based on the column index and field name
+* unformatted_grid_value\: generate content based on the column index and field name
 * title_span\: tooltiped grid value
 * graphic_icon\: icon template that generate icon from current layer image
-* details_button\: generate a button with the feature id that opens detail panel when clicked.
+* details_button\: generate a button that will open the detail panel for a given feature.

 You can add and customize templates by adding or modifying the templates in this file.
-For more information on customizing template, please refer to the Template Guide
+For more information on customizing template, please refer to the [Template Guide](template-guide-en.html)